A Weekly Publication of Mason Community Players, Inc.

 There are 16 excerpts from 8 regions that have been invited from across the state.
 Three of those are from our southwest region.
 This is another great opportunity to see a lot of theatre in just two days.
 It's entertaining.
 It gives members of theatres a chance to experience shows that might be of interest to their troupe.
 It is also a way to assess that a show may not be a good choice for a troupe.

 There are workshops.
 This Conference will be offering a Master Class workshop in singing by Richard Oberacker, who composed the music for the Broadway hit, Bandstand.
 Anyone is welcome to attend Richard's class and observe his instruction, but if you would actually wish to participate in the class itself and receive instruction from him, there is an audition process.
-Those who wish to
+Those who wish to be a model participant for the Master Class are asked to submit an audition with an introductory slate, a one-minute monologue of your choice, and 16-32 bars of a Musical Theatre piece that best showcases your vocal talent/range.
+Click here to submit your audition for that class.

 There will be other workshops on preparing for auditions and first rehearsal, writing plays, presenting new works, building sets, adjudicating productions, and designing set decor and props.